+Learn to analyze the impact of our digital culture on individuals, communities, and society as a whole.
 Digital technologies are an intrinsic feature of everyday life in today’s society.
 New modes of social interaction have emerged, involving intense activity on social media, the use of apps and information technology.
 Data gathering and algorithmic patterning influence our access to information, how we present ourselves, and how we see others.
-Learn to analyze the impact of these phenomena on individuals, communities, and society as a whole.
 Digital Culture Studies is a track of the MA Culture Studies.

 National Alumni Survey, 2021 | n=11 (Culture Studies, all tracks)

 Alumni report, 2021 | n=502 (Culture Studies, all tracks)

 Program and courses

 In this research-oriented track, you will critically examine existing research frameworks and develop new conceptual and analytical tools for studying emerging 21st century culture.
 The program addresses a wide range of topical and urgent issues, focusing on what is important now at this moment and on what might become relevant in the future.

 - Research concrete digital-cultural practices from within a broad interdisciplinary social-theoretical field and with an outspoken empirical emphasis.